And I just, I mean, when you hear this, dig deep to find your gut reaction.

 I am a benevolent dictator.

-We'll have debates when we go to the phones.
+We'll have debates when we go to the phones and so forth.

 I got to go to the audio sound bites very quickly.

-After the State of the Union address on January 31st, uh CBS anchor Bob Schiefer revealed the latest flash poll numbers on President Bush's remarks.
+After the State of the Union address on January 31st, CBS anchor Bob Schieffer revealed the latest flash poll numbers on President Bush's remarks.

-Now, remember, this is not necessarily reflect the feelings of the country, because traditionally we found out in recent years, more Republicans watch when a Republican makes the speech, more Democrats watch when a Democrat makes the speech.
+Now, remember, this does not necessarily reflect the feelings of the country because traditionally, we found out in recent years, more Republicans watch when a Republican makes the speech, more Democrats watch when a Democrat makes the speech.

 But did our viewers tonight approve of President Bush's proposals?